chenhongyu2048/LLM-inference-optimization-paper/README.md

 The log ["Large Transformer Model Inference Optimization"](https://lilianweng.github.io/posts/2023-01-10-inference-optimization/) helps me a lot at the beginning.

+This log [OpenAI Keynote on Building Scalable AI Infrastructure](https://www.servethehome.com/openai-keynote-on-building-scalable-ai-infrastructure/) seems to be a laeding guidance.

 ## Person/Lab

 **Follow others' research, and find yourself's idea.**